snowkeep/hands-down/qmk/readme.md

   * Qwerty layout (layer 2)
   * home-row mods (GACS) for Hands Down and Dvorak
   * ESC at far left of home row for Hands Down and Dvorak
-  * XB, BL, LD, DG combos for Undo, Cut, Copy, Paste
+  * XM, ML, LD, DB combos for Undo, Cut, Copy, Paste
   * ; and : swapped

 ## Layers